-On March 6, 2015, a national meeting of Catholic attorneys took place at the Polsinelli, PC office in Kansas City, Missouri to discuss the creation of a national organization of Catholic legal professionals, the Catholic Bar Association.
+On March 6, 2015, a national meeting of Catholic attorneys took place at the Polsinelli, PC office in Kansas City, Missouri to discuss the creation of a national organization of Catholic legal professionals, the CBA.
 The meeting was convened by Joshua McCaig, a shareholder with the Polsinelli law firm and a graduate of the inaugural class of Ave Maria School of Law.
 Joshua began by introducing Archbishop Joseph Naumann of the Archdiocese of Kansas City in Kansas to lead the group in an opening prayer.
 Archbishop Naumann’s opening prayer is as follows in its entirety:

 We stand before you Holy Spirit,

 You desire justice for all:

 Unite us to yourself in the bond of love

 As we gather in your name